Historical development of the Russian nuclear industry

 Soviet research and development projects were also concerned with development of peaceful nuclear technology.
 In 1954, the world's first nuclear power plant was launched in Obninsk.
 The plant had one water-cooled uranium-graphite channel-type reactor which successfully functioned for almost 48 years until it was shut down in 2002.

 In 1955-56, the Soviet Union launched the world's first fast-neutron zero-power reactor and then a 100 KW fast-neutron reactor.
-The first ever nuclear-powered icebreaker, the Vladimir Lenin, was launched in the late 1950s.
+The first ever nuclear-powered icebreaker ‘Lenin’ was launched in the late 1950s.

 The first large scale Soviet nuclear power plant (Beloyarsk NPP) was launched in the Sverdlovsk Region in 1964.
 It has the world’s only operating power unit with a fast-neutron reactor.
 Power units with fast-neutron reactors are designed to improve nuclear fuel consumption and thereby minimise waste by introducing a closed nuclear fuel cycle.